man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 #### Cons

 * The update process is more complicated.
-Probably needs a read, modify, write sequence of operations (see [Future Features](#planned-future-features-and-improvements))
+Probably needs a read, modify, write sequence of operations (although see [Future Features](#planned-future-features-and-improvements))
 * Time index for raw data may not match between securities.

 The data is easier to use with [time index alignment](#time-index-alignment).